jyoshnnaa/Netflix-Data-Analysis/README.md

 - Vote Average categorization using percentiles

 ## 🔗 Connect
-Feel free to connect with me on [LinkedIn](linkedin.com/in/maraboyina-jyoshna)
+Feel free to connect with me on LinkedIn - linkedin.com/in/maraboyina-jyoshna